pbhatt66/Command-line-Shell/README.md

 - make mysh:
     run this cmd to make a excuatble file called "mysh" to run the file, use "./mysh"
-- make test:
+- make testJobMaking:
-    run this cmd to test mysh
+    run this cmd to test that we are making a job properly. to run the file, use "./testJobMaking"
-    this makes mysh excuatble, and then runs ./mysh with .sh file
 - B flag: include -B in any of the cmds above to force rebuild the excutable file
 - DEBUG:
     edit the Makefile and change line 2 to "DEBUG = -D DEBUG=1"